Sanofi-Public/spatialone-pipeline/README.md

   <!---<p><em>SpatialOne uses SpaceRanger for expression processing and cell segmentation and cell deconvolution methods to determine cell types.
 Using the cell location estimation, it generates descriptive analytics, an HTML spatial structure report, compares regions of interest if provided, and displays results in the TissUUmaps interactive viewer</em></p>!-->
 </div>

-This repository contains the code and dockefiles to replicate results present in the paper - _"SpatialOne: End-to-End Analysis of Spatial Transcriptomics at Scale."_ It can be downloaded and run end-end spatial transcriptomics analysis on a local or remote machine (cloud agnostic).
+This repository also contains the code and dockefiles to replicate the results present in the paper - _"SpatialOne: End-to-End Analysis of Spatial Transcriptomics at Scale."_ It can be downloaded and run end-to-end spatial transcriptomics analysis on a local or remote machine (cloud agnostic).
 For reproducibility and distribution purposes SpatialOne is orchestrated via docker containers.
-This section provides details on how to run end-end spatial transcriptomics analysis on a local or remote machine (cloud agnostic) using docker.

 - [System Requirements](#system-requirements)
 - [Setup](#setup)